 B. Lynn Hutchings: The built environment; person-environment fit, physical and developmental disabilities, aging

-Diane Keller: Individuals with disabilaities or chronic illness and their families, children and their families, women and leadership, program evaluation studies
+Diane Keller: Individuals with disabilities or chronic illness and their families, children and their families, women and leadership, program evaluation studies, higher education administration issues.
+Has coordinated research projects related to AFrican Sisters Leadership Project.

 Christine Kessen: Contemplative practices, social work education